openedx/edx-documentation/en_us/shared/exercises_tools/numerical_input.rst

 * An answer within the tolerance receives 100% of the points for the problem.

-* An answer within 2x the tolerance receives 50%.
+* An answer within or equal to 2x of the tolerance receives 50%.

-* An answer more than 2x outside of the tolerance receives 0%.
+* An answer more than 2x the outside of the tolerance receives 0%.

 You can optionally specify a different multiplier for the tolerance.
 For example, you could set the multiplier to 3.
 In this case, the following rules